 The Quotes section

 Below the Estimate Version Markup & Margin is where your Estimate Quotes sit.
 These are the quotes that make up your Client Estimate.
+You have the ability to add an overall client scope, manage the order of your proposals estimate categories, and add any overall inclusions and exclusions.

 NOTE: You can reset everything back to how it was before by clicking the ‘Clear’ button.